 Getting there was easy enough.
-I just took a Grab taxi (Asian Uber) that got me there in just under an hour for about R170 and checked into a super cute hotel called Little Pig Home in the centre of town.
-I really enjoyed my stay there and liked that my room was huuuge (it was the big one you see advertised as the ‘hero’ on Booking.com), had a bath, is in the dead centre of town and cost R300 per night.
+I just took a Grab taxi (Asian Uber) that got me there in just under an hour for about R170 and checked into a super cute hotel called Little Pig Home in the dead centre of town.
+I really enjoyed my stay there and liked that my room was huuuge (it was the big one you see advertised as the ‘hero’ on Booking.com), had a bath and cost just R300 per night.

 It was also within walking distance of a few nice places to eat which was pretty much the only thing I could do in Da Nang.
-The malls there were incredibly sucky and as it’s more of a local city it doesn’t really deliver in the tourist attraction department although the dragon bridge is something to see (you’ll have to google it, I kept whizzing by in taxis so didn’t get a photo-op) and they’ve recently built this incredible new hand sculpture bridge that I learned about too late.
+The malls there were incredibly sucky and it doesn’t really deliver in the tourist attraction department although the dragon bridge is something to see.
+Alas, you’ll have to google it, I kept whizzing by in taxis so didn’t get a photo-op.
+They’ve also recently built this incredible new ‘hand sculpture’ bridge but I learned about too late.
 Fuck!

 Still, bridges aren’t my thing.
 I like to eat and, while it’s not exactly a culinary capital like Hoi An, there’s definitely good food to found in Da Nang.
 Of all the places I popped into these were my favourite spots in no particular order.